boeglinw/LabTools3/README.md

 Version 1.1.3.18: Added plot_guess function to histo.
 This makes it easy to plot fit functions with guessed parameters.

 Version 1.1.3.19: Fixed but when using using the fill function in 1d histograms with weights multiple times.

+Version 1.1.3.20: Added show_header to datafile and teh full_precision key word to write_csv.